A search for extensible low-WAFOM point sets: A search for extensible low-WAFOM point sets

-For the computation speed, we recommend to choose a small $q$ such that the corresponding tables made by (\ref{eqn:table}) are included in cache memory.
-To show the effectiveness of our approach, we conduct experiments with the na\"ive method and our lookup-table method.
-We set $(n, q) = (30, 3)$ and generate $2^{25}$ points $P$ of Niederreiter--Xing digital nets with generating matrices obtained by Pirsic \cite{MR1958872} in Gray code order \cite{Bratley:1992:ITL:146382.146385}.
-We measure the CPU time taken to compute WAFOM values for $S = 5$ and $S = 10$.
-We conduct experiments on a 64-bit Intel Core i7-3770 3.90 GHz CPU, and use the GCC compiler with the -O3 optimization flag on a Linux operating system.
-As shown in Table~\ref{table:timing}, in each case, our method runs over $30$ times faster than the na\"ive method.
-By using lookup tables, we also have the advantage that the arithmetic operations and conditional statements of $(1+(-1)^{x_{j, T}}2^{-j})$ in (\ref{eqn:WAFOM}) are avoided.
+For increasing speed, we recommend selecting a small $q$ such that the corresponding tables made by (\ref{eqn:table}) are included in cache memory.
+(We also recommend using $q$ 1-dimensional arrays rather than a 2-dimensional array as lookup tables.)
+To show the effectiveness of our approach, we conduct experiments comparing the na\"ive method and our lookup-table method.
+We set $(n, q) = (30, 3)$ and generate the first $2^{25}$ points $P$ of the Niederreiter--Xing sequences implemented by Pirsic \cite{MR1958872} with Gray code order \cite{Bratley:1992:ITL:146382.146385}.
+We measure the CPU time for computing WAFOM values for $s = 4, 6, 8, \ldots, 16$.
+The experiments are conducted on a 64-bit Intel Core i7-3770 3.90 GHz CPU.
+Our codes are implemented in C and compiled by the GCC compiler with the -O3 optimization flag on a Linux operating system.
+As shown in the second and third rows of Table~\ref{table:timing}, in each case, our method runs over $30$ times faster than the na\"ive method.
+By using the lookup tables, we also have the advantages that the arithmetic operations and the conditional branches in (\ref{eqn:WAFOM}) are avoided.

-\begin{remark} Our approach is also applicable to the sequential generators \cite{MSM}.
-In this case, the computational complexity is reduced to $O(N)$ steps, where the hidden constant depends on $q$. \end{remark}
+Ohori and Yoshiki \cite{OY} recently gave a fast and simple method for computing a good approximation of WAFOM that was originally proposed in \cite{MSM}.
+In summary, ${\rm WAFOM}(P)$ is well-approximated by the QMC-error of the function $f(\mathbf{x}) = \exp(-2\sum_{i = 1}^{s} x_i)$ (see Remark~2 in \cite{MatsumotoOhori2014}).
+We implement their method on the above platform, and record the CPU times in the last row of Table~\ref{table:timing}.
+Our lookup table method is still faster than the approximation method when $s$ is small.
+This is possibly because the calculation of $\exp(x)$ is much slower than multiplication on some platforms.
+We note that these timings strongly depend on the CPU (see, for example, Chapter~3.7 in \cite{Patterson:2013:COD:2568134}).
+For randomized digital nets, no corresponding approximation method is known.
+See Remark~\ref{remark:RQMC} for details.